 Jason Denham, CCO and Founder, Denham

 There has been an incredible transition during the last decade by every component that makes up a jean.
-The type of cotton we use, the dye stuff, the weaving methods, the wasteless technology and the efforts to preserve and recycle water.
+The type of cotton we use, the dye stuff, the weaving methods, the waste-less technology and the efforts to preserve and recycle water.
 Not only fabric but also laundry, manufacturing, packaging and even PCR (post-consumer recycling).
 I have also said many times that denim jeans are the most sustainable and hard-wearing product on the planet.
 Jeans last a very long time and often have a second and third life, being passed on to friends, family or thrift stores.
-Denim gets better the more you wear it and it doesn't need washing every time you wear denim lovers love their jeans and they love to save water!
+Denim gets better the more you wear it and it doesn't need washing every time you wear it; denim lovers love their jeans and they love to save water!

 Reinhard Haase, CEO, True Religion Brand Jeans Germany GmbH and UNIFA Gruppe

-Our manufacturing company for denims has invested in new machines o we have our own cleansing system in-house.
-The used water will be cleaned up and used directly for the next production o we are reducing water consumption.
+Our manufacturing company for denims has invested in new machines, so we have our own cleansing system in-house.
+The used water will be cleaned up and used directly for the next production, so we are reducing water consumption.